pouriashahmiri/pouriashahmiri.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I will be presenting our research with Professor Bayraksan on the 2026 INFORMS OPTIMIZATION SOCIETY CONFERENCE in March.
+I will be presenting our research at the 2026 INFORMS Optimization Society Conference in March 2026.